stephenpc/stephenpc/README.md

 * [My "Facebook 🥱 for work" (LinkedIn)](https://www.linkedin.com/in/stephenclayton) ~ _No offense to anyone at MSFT... but its Facebook with work vibes._

 ### I Filled in the Template
-_...as of the week of 7 March 2022_
+_...as of the week of 12 June 2023_

-- 🌱 I’m currently learning `how to prolong the life of indoor plants`.
+- 🌱 I’m continually learning `how to prolong the life of indoor plants`. _My Monstera recently grew a new leaf!_
   -  ~~`how to subway tile a kitchen backsplash`~~
 - 👯 I’m looking to collaborate on `interesting projects that aim to advance social equity`.
-- 🤔 I’m looking for help with `an IS38 turbo swap on a 1.8T EA888.3 engine`.
+- ~~🤔 I’m looking for help with `an IS38 turbo swap on a 1.8T EA888.3 engine`.~~ _This was a painful project but the result, very rewarding 😈..._
 - 🔭 I’m currently working on `becoming a harder-better-faster-stronger` version of myself... sometimes with the [Daft Punk](https://en.wikipedia.org/wiki/Daft_Punk) song playing in the background.
 - 💬 Ask me about `anything`.
 Seriously.
 - 📫 How to reach me... `have really long arms... and, the internet`? 🤷‍♂️